Cass. 3rd civ., June 19, 2025, no. 23-19.292 FS-B and no. 23-17.604 FS-B

 This ruling is a welcome clarification for real estate practitioners and operators.

-It confirms that the commercial tenant’s preferential right cannot be invoked in the event of a global sale, even when the building comprises only one commercial premises.
+It confirms that the commercial tenant’s preferential right cannot be invoked in the event of a global sale, even when the building contains only one commercial premises.

-This gives lessors greater legal certainty in implementing such operations, with the possible support of a business law attorney in Toulon.
+This gives lessors greater legal certainty when implementing such operations, with the possible support of a business lawyer in Toulon.